OPENi-ict/openi-js-lib/README.md

     http://195.200.193.50:8888/index_demo2.html

-The following demo uses the Openi API that is deployed on the demo2.openi-ict.eu server:, and it displays the functionality of the Permission Visualization.
+The following demo uses the Openi API that is deployed on the demo2.openi-ict.eu server.
+It displays the Permission Visualization functionality.
-The permission visualization page is currently being served by the http://195.200.193.50:8888 server :
+The Permission Visualization page is being served by the http://195.200.193.50:8888 server.
+The source code(index_demo2_permissions.html, test_demo2_permissions.js) for the demo application can be found at https://github.com/OPENi-ict/openi-js-lib/tree/master/demo-js
+The demo application is accessible at:

     http://195.200.193.50:8888/index_demo2_permissions.html